npm/rfcs/accepted/9999-npm-audit-assertions.md

 ## Rationale and Alternatives

 - Do nothing: The current state of the world that has caused [pain](https://overreacted.io/npm-audit-broken-by-design/).
-- Allow reporters to mark which modules are impacted: not really scalable, especially since reporters won't be experts in the same way that maintainers are.
+- Allow reporters to mark which packages are impacted: not really scalable, especially since reporters won't be experts in the same way that maintainers are.
 - Do something in a neutral space, run by an independent organization: There's no reason this couldn't eventually be implemented under this API.
 It is contingent on that work being done and being successfully adopted by others.
 That shouldn't necessarily prevent us from implementing this and mapping it over to that later.

 This solution both begins to address the problem that exists presently, doesn't exclude potential external solutions/patterns from being adopted in the future, and allows an implementation to be implemented with _relative_ haste.